Murder of Jaidyn Leskie: Investigation

-Behaviour of Greg Domaszewicz
+Behaviour of Domaszewicz

-Greg Domaszewicz's allegedly strange behaviour the night of Jaidyn's disappearance, during the trial and afterwards, has been the focus of media and investigators.
-He alleges that he left Jaidyn home alone when picking up Murphy from Traralgon, and that Jaidyn was abducted before he returned.
-However, earlier that evening Domaszewicz had called Ryan's Hotel and told Murphy that Jaidyn had been taken to hospital for a minor burn.
-After picking her up, Domaszewicz further told Murphy that he had moved Jaidyn from Moe Hospital due to their substandard care, and that her son was now at Maryvale hospital—near the town of Morwell.
-Maryvale hospital was under construction at that time, and there was no possibility it would receive patients.
-Domaszewicz then refused Murphy's requests to be taken to Jaidyn, telling her she was too drunk and would be refused entry.
+Domaszewicz's allegedly strange behaviour the night of Leskie's disappearance, during the trial and afterwards, was the focus of media and investigators.
+Domaszewicz claimed that he left Leskie home alone when picking up Murphy from Traralgon, and that Leskie was abducted before he returned.
+However, earlier that evening Domaszewicz had called Ryan's Hotel and told Murphy that Leskie had been taken to hospital for a minor burn.
+After picking her up, Domaszewicz further told Murphy that he had moved Leskie from Moe Hospital due to their substandard care, and that her son was now at Maryvale Hospital—near the town of Morwell.
+Maryvale Hospital was under construction at that time, and there was no possibility it would receive patients.
+Domaszewicz then refused Murphy's requests to be taken to Leskie, telling her she was too drunk and would be refused entry.
 As such, Murphy did not know her child was missing until several hours after she had returned home for the night, believing him to be in hospital.
-Later defending his claims of Jaidyn's hospitalisation as an ill-timed joke, Domaszewicz's comments regarding the child's whereabouts are viewed by police as an attempt to cover-up Jaidyn's death.
+Later defending his claims of Leskie's hospitalisation as an ill-timed joke, Domaszewicz's comments regarding the child's whereabouts were viewed by police as an attempt to cover-up Leskie's death.

-Little is known regarding Domaszewicz's movements between arriving home from Traralgon (around 3am) and reporting Jaidyn missing (around 5am)—he claims that he was searching for Jaidyn by himself around Moe, stating he believed the child had been kidnapped as a prank.
+Little is known regarding Domaszewicz's movements between arriving home from Traralgon (around 3am) and reporting Leskie missing (around 5am)—he claims that he was searching for Leskie by himself around Moe, stating he believed the child had been kidnapped as a prank.
 Around 4am, Domaszewicz was pulled over by police and subject to a random breath test.
-Although he knew Jaidyn was missing at this time, Domaszewicz did not use this opportunity to inform police.
+Although he knew Leskie was missing at this time, Domaszewicz did not use this opportunity to inform police.